fifty-wei/secret-share-documents/sdk-js/README.md

 // Share viewing acces to a file. const res = await client.shareDocument('fileId').addViewing(['secret1…']);

-// Delete viewing acces to a file, only the owner of the file can delete the access. const res = await client.shareDocument('fileId').deleteViewing(['secret1…']);
+// Delete viewing access to a file, only the owner of the file can delete the access. const res = await client.shareDocument('fileId').deleteViewing(['secret1…']);

-// Transfer the ownership, onlu the actual owner can do this. const res = await client.shareDocument('fileId').changeOwner('secret1…');
+// Transfer the ownership, only the actual owner can do this. const res = await client.shareDocument('fileId').changeOwner('secret1…');
 ```